 Cost of travelling?
 Well Russia is both dirt cheap and incredibly overpriced.
 One thing (say a bottle of vodka) might cost you next to nothing while another thing (say an mp3 player) might cost twice as much as everywhere else.
 So it depends on how you like to travel how much you'll spend.

 Hotels?
-Sorry I cant remember where I stayed, Im sure if you do a websearch you'll get an idea, try and make sure your hotel is close to the underground though, cabs are bloody expensive and black cabs might scare you. about 8 years ago
+Sorry I cant remember where I stayed, Im sure if you do a websearch you'll get an idea, try and make sure your hotel is close to the underground though, cabs are bloody expensive and black cabs might scare you. over 8 years ago

 Thanks for that!